mattncsu/ESPixelClock/compileInstructions.md

 Then Go to the _Sketch_ menu > and click _Export Compiled Binary_

+The web files are stored in the data subdirectory and uploaded to the file system of the clock.
+To update the files on the clock, use the ESP32 Sketch Data Upload plugin to generate a binary of the spiffs partition.
+Ignore errors about not being connected.
+Watch the status messages for the path to the temporary binary files generated.
+On my machine, they were in C:\Users\<username>\AppData\Local\Temp\arduino_build_299134.

-Upload the .bin file created using the web UI
+Upload the .bin file created using the web UI.